cmelab/planckton-flow/README.md

 in your command line. **THIS WILL DELETE ANY JOBS YOU HAVE RUN SO FAR!
 MAKE SURE YOU ARE IN THE CLONE OF PLANCKTON-FLOW THAT YOU WANT THE WORKSPACE REMOVED FROM!**
 </details>
 <details>
-     <summary>`print_status.sh` (Click to expand)</summary>
+     <summary>print_status.sh</summary>
-print_status.sh is a shell script file that prints out the status of your recently submitted jobs and saves this information to a file called status.txt.
-To run this shell script:
+`print_status.sh` is a shell script file that prints out the status of your recently submitted jobs and saves this information to a file called status.txt.
+To run, type the following in your terminal:

      bash print_status.sh

-in your command line.
 </details>